karmani1997/exchange-rate-data-engineer-challenge/task-2/README.md

 ## Explanation for the stages

 ## Overview:
-- This pipeline design follows an ETL (Extract, Load, Transform) approach, where data is first extracted, transformed and then loaded.
+- This pipeline design follows an ETL (Extract, Transform, Load) approach, where data is first extracted, transformed, and then loaded.
-- Scheduling the data extraction ensures daily updates in BigQuery.
+- Scheduling the data extraction ensures daily dumping of data into the data lake.
+- After successful extraction, it will trigger the transformation and then load it into the data warehouse.

 ### The data pipeline will consist of the following stages: